NPAAC Certification Modules

 The College is now offering a process for Recognition of Prior Learning (RPL) for Pathologists who already have the expertise required to supervise this genomics/ molecular/ microbial genomics; who are doing so in a NATA/RCPA-accredited environment, and who have a sound performance record in relevant external quality assurance programs.

 For specific Module information, please consult each of the discipline specific handbooks.

-Requirements for the Supervision in the Clinical Governance of Medical Pathology Laboratories (Fifth Edition 2018)
+Requirements for the Supervision in the Clinical Governance of Medical Pathology Laboratories (Sixth Edition 2021)

 This is a publication for the National Pathology Accreditation Advisory Council (NPAAC) which is managed by the Australian Government Department of Health and outlines the supervision requirements for medical laboratories.